-Emily is a fourth-year PhD student in Clinical-Community Psychology.
+Emily is a sixth-year PhD student in Clinical-Community Psychology.
 She received her Bachelor of Arts in Psychology and International Studies from the University of Richmond in 2013.
 Before beginning graduate school, Emily worked as a Faculty Research Assistant in the CAPER Lab at the University of Maryland and as a Research Associate at KNG Health Consulting in the Washington D.C. area.

 - White Americans' emotions about race

 Emily’s research focuses on White Americans’ attitudes, beliefs, and emotions about race.
 She is primarily interested in developing methods for measuring emotion in interracial settings, understanding individual and contextual factors that influence emotional responses to race, and leveraging principles in clinical psychology to develop interventions that help White Americans recognize and regulate emotions in interracial settings.